-Why called as Object Model ?
+Why called an Object Model?

-Documents are modeled using objects, and the model includes not only the structure of a document but also the behavior of a document and the objects of which it is composed of like tag elements with attributes in HTML.
+Documents are modeled using objects, and the model includes not only the structure of a document but also the behavior of a document and the objects of which it is composed like tag elements with attributes in HTML.

 - Form Object: It is represented by form tags.

-- Form Control Elements:: Form can have many control elements such as text fields, buttons, radio buttons, and checkboxes, etc.
+- Form Control Elements:: Form can have many control elements such as text fields, buttons, radio buttons, checkboxes, etc.

 Methods of Document Object:

-- write(“string”): writes the given string on the document.
+- write(“string”): Writes the given string on the document.